The Tale of Scrotie McBoogerballs: Release and reception

 TV Fanatic said the episode was not as strong as previous seasons, but an improvement over "Sexual Healing".
 The site praised the emphasis on Butters and the pop culture references to The Catcher in the Rye, John Lennon, Sarah Jessica Parker and "the useless Kardashian Klan".
 The A.V.
 Club writer Sean O'Neal said he "chuckled a few times", but found the vomit jokes acted like a substitute for "actual dialogue".
 However, O'Neal praised the satire of people looking too deeply into the meaning of meaningless art, and how easily that theme can be applied to South Park itself.
 Not all reviews were entirely positive.
 Ramsey Isler of IGN said Butters was "awesome, as usual", and thought the jokes about the Kardashians were funny, but that the positive elements of the episode were "not enough to balance out the failures".
 He particularly criticized the Sarah Jessica Parker jokes as "flat and random", and the constant vomiting as "just one long-running 'joke' that was just plain awful".

 The day after "The Tale of Scrotie McBoogerballs" aired, members of the Kardashian family responded positively to their portrayal and on-screen deaths.
 On her blog, Kim Kardashian wrote that the family found the episode very funny and were honored to be featured in the episode.
 She wrote, "We were all dying when we saw this clip from South Park that aired last night... literally, LOL.
 They killed us all!!!"
 She also wrote, "I managed to survive the longest... of course!"
 Kourtney Kardashian joked on her Twitter page, "How rude!
 Southpark!!", Khloé Kardashian wrote she did not know about her appearance on the show until she suddenly received numerous messages on her Twitter page.
-Khloé also said she found the scene funny, and laughed at how unattractively she and her sisters were portrayed, although she said the Bruce Jenner cartoon looked very realistic.
+Khloé also said she found the scene funny, and laughed at how unattractively she and her sisters were portrayed, although she said the Caitlyn Jenner cartoon looked very realistic.
 She wrote, "Even though we all weren't portrayed as the most attractive South Park characters, I was still so flattered since I love that show haha."